- General Regulations eTOP -

 Payments

-10.1 The Subscriber is required to pay the amounts specified in the bill to the Operator’s bank account within 14 days from the bill issuance date, unless another deadline is specified in the bill or Agreement.
+10.1 The Subscriber is obliged to pay the amounts specified in the Invoice into the Operator’s bank account within 14 days from the invoice date, unless another deadline is indicated on the Invoice or in the Agreement.

-10.2 The payment date is considered the date on which the Operator’s bank account specified in the bill is credited.
+10.2 The date of payment is deemed to be the date the Operator’s bank account specified on the paid Invoice is credited.

-10.3 If the Subscriber delays payment, the Operator has the right to charge statutory interest.
+10.3 If the Subscriber is late with payment, the Operator is entitled to charge statutory interest.

-10.4 If the Operator receives a payment, it has the right to allocate it to the oldest outstanding debt for any Service provided to the Subscriber or a previously provided Service.
+10.4 Upon receipt of a payment, the Operator has the right to allocate it to the oldest liability, for any Service provided to the Subscriber or previously provided.

-10.6 Failure to receive a bill (invoice) does not exempt the Subscriber from payment if the subscription fee is fixed and directly stated in the Agreement, Price List, or Specific Terms.
+10.6 Non-receipt of the Invoice does not release the Subscriber from payment if the subscription amount is fixed and results directly from the Agreement, the Price List, or the Detailed Regulations.

-10.7 The Operator has the right to assign unpaid debts past due under the Regulations, Specific Terms, Price List, or Agreement to a third party.
+10.7 The Operator has the right to assign the Subscriber’s liabilities unpaid within the deadline resulting from the Regulations, the Detailed Regulations, the Price List, or the Agreement to a third party.

 Art.
 11